liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

 (please ignore the vertical axis, this is an output of my `QM Monitor` program, and the vertical axis does not linearly correspond to energy.)

-2. **Fluctuation at later stage**: same with above, just the convergence is closer to the threshold, like 10^-5 hartree or below
+2. **\[Fluctuation at later stage\]**: same with above, just the convergence is closer to the threshold, like 10^-5 hartree or below

-4. **Monotonous decline**: The curve is monotonously declining (it's ok to have a few points as exceptions to the monotonous trend), but doesn't converge at maxcyc.
+3. **\[Monotonous decline\]**: The curve is monotonously declining (it's ok to have a few points as exceptions to the monotonous trend), but doesn't converge at maxcyc.
+This situation is exceedingly rare.
+I believe I've only encountered this less than 5 times in all my calculations, and interestingly, several of them involves lanthanide atoms.

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/134804908-2b72744f-0fc7-42d6-9bed-22692adbbf54.png" width="30%" height="30%" align="center"></img></p>

-4. **SCF (curve shape irrelevant) with drastically different electronic energy with similar structure** (for example, during optimization).
-For example, the image and output represent a job that ends with an SCF convergent failure.
+4. **\[SCF (curve shape irrelevant) with drastically different electronic energy for similar structures\]** (for example, during optimization).
+For example, the image and output below represent a job that ends with an SCF convergent failure.
 The last step has an SCF energy several hundred hartree higher than previous ones.
 Reviewing the optimization process (Image below, right), you can see the optimization kinda goes haywire (the forces and displacements don't look right) at around step 39. which is reflexed in the jump of his SCF energy (despite it has converged).
 Steps 50 and 56 (highlighted with arrow) also have energy tens of hartrees above the normal ones.
 This usually indicated a deeper problem than just SCF convergence problem and could be raised from dividing a very small number and results in a very large numerical error.
 The small number could be caused by the linear dependency of the basis sets or solvation cavity problems (see the section [L502/L508，Inv3 failed in PCMMkU](#2100)).

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/134805076-4bfd9d2b-b85c-41a8-b43f-641ca2e593e7.png" width="50%" height="50%" align="center"></img></p>